Ghana Oil Company: ExxonMobil Partnership

 In October 2018, Ghana began asking for bids from domestic and international oil companies to explore offshore oil reserves.
 In December 2018 it was announced that GOIL, in partnership with ExxonMobil and Ghana National Petroleum Corporation (GNPC) would be entering into deep-water oil exploration in the Cape Three Points area.
 This move is supposed to strengthen Ghana's indigenous presence in the petroleum industry, and increase domestic oil production.
 For GOIL, engaging in deep-water oil exploration would mean shifting towards being an upstream petroleum company.

 Leadership

-Patrick Okorli serves as Goil's chief executive officer, managing director, and executive director since 2012.
-Before this position, he has served as chief accountant, controller, treasurer, chief internal auditor, and finance manager.
-In 2017, Peter Bartels was promoted to non-executive chairman, which means he does not have a management position in the company, but instead oversees the running of the board.
-The Head of Finance is Erasmus Sarkwa, and the Chief Operating Officer is Alex Adzew.
+Mr Reginald Daniel Laryea, who is also a past president of the Advertising Association of Ghana has been the board chairman of GOIL PLC since September 2021.

+Kwame Osei-Prempeh served as Goil's chief executive officer, managing director, and executive director from December 2019 to November 2024.
+Before his appointment, he had been a board member of GOIL since 2017.
+He has also gained rich experience from private practice as a senior legal practitioner and as a public servant.

+Jacob Kwabena Adjei currently serves as Group CEO & Managing Director of GOIL.